 Nothing is more frustrating than having a blockage in your drainpipes.
 There are many ways to remove foreign material in your drainage systems, such as food, grease build-up, and toilet paper.
-These include using organic drain cleaners or your very own baking soda and vinegar solution.
-You can also utilise a plunger, plumbers snake and jet blaster.
+These include using organic drain cleaners or your baking soda and vinegar solution.
+You can also utilise a plunger, drain snakes, plumbers snake, and jet blaster.

 A plunger is ideal as the first step of clearing a blockage in your pipes.
 Use a drain snake when your sink, shower, or tub drain drains slowly.
-Plunging small items is quick and easy and can be used by a standard-sized plunger.
+Plunging small items is quick and easy and can be used with a standard-sized plunger.
 A blocked toilet is another matter and may require more.

 The only downside of this method is that food or foreign material may rely on more pressure to loosen up.
 Stubborn clogs may require a tool that penetrates and cuts through.